svespalec/Personal-Website/README.md

    - `VPS_HOST`: Your VPS IP address
    - `VPS_USERNAME`: Set this to `deploy`
    - `VPS_SSH_KEY`: Your SSH private key for deployment
-   - `CR_PAT`: The Personal Access Token you created in step 1
+   - `CR_PAT`: The Container Registry Token from step 1a
+   - `PORTFOLIO_GITHUB_TOKEN`: The Portfolio Projects Token from step 1b

 The deployment is then automated:
 - Push to the master branch